Edith Nourse Rogers: After World War II

-During the cold war Rogers supported the House Committee on Un-American Activities and Senator Joseph McCarthy during the "Red Scare".
+During the Cold War Rogers supported the House Committee on Un-American Activities and Senator Joseph McCarthy during the "Red Scare".
 Although she supported the United Nations, in 1953 she said that UN headquarters should be expelled from the U.S. if communist China were admitted.
 In 1954, she opposed sending U.S. soldiers to Vietnam.

 Death and legacy

 Edith Rogers died on September 10, 1960, at Philips House, Massachusetts General Hospital, in Boston, Massachusetts in the midst of her 19th Congressional campaign.
 She was interred with her husband in Lowell Cemetery, in their hometown of Lowell.

 She received many honors during her life, including the Distinguished Service Medal of the American Legion in 1950.
 In honor of her work with veterans, the Edith Nourse Rogers Memorial Veterans Hospital in Bedford, Massachusetts bears her name.

 The Women's Army Corps Museum (now the United States Army Women's Museum), established on May 14, 1955, in Fort McClellan, Alabama, was renamed the Edith Nourse Rogers Museum on August 18, 1961, but returned to its original name on May 14, 1977.

-The E.N.
-Rogers Middle School in Lowell, Massachusetts is named after Edith Rogers.
+The Edith Nourse Rogers Stem Academy in Lowell, Massachusetts is named after Edith Rogers.
 Among its famous graduates is former Congressman, and current chancellor of The University of Massachusetts Lowell, Marty Meehan, who served in the U.S. House of Representatives from January 5, 1993, to July 1, 2007.
-E.N.
-Rogers Middle School serves approximately 500 students in grades 5 through 8.
+Edith Nourse Rogers Stem Academy serves approximately 1200 students in grades K through 8.

 In 1998, Rogers was inducted into the National Women's Hall of Fame.

 Governor Deval Patrick signed a Proclamation declaring June 30, 2012, as "Congresswoman Edith Nourse Rogers Day."